schilkp/dynamatic/docs/UserGuide/Tutorial.md

 ## Conclusion

 Congratulations on reaching the end of this tutorial!
 You now know how to use Dynamatic to compile C kernels into functional dataflow circuits, then visualize these circuits to better understand them and identify potential optimization opportunities.
 In the [next chapter of this tutorial](ModifyingDynamatic.md), we will identify one such opportunity and write a small transformation pass in C++ to implement our desired optimization, before finally verifying its behavior using the dataflow visualizer.

+> [!NOTE]
+> Feel free to have a look at the [modifying Dynamatic tutorial](../DeveloperGuide/Tutorials/ModifyingDynamatic.md) if you want to start learning about Dynamatic's internals.